12 Jul Instinctually Intact

 So as we expand, extend, deepen, and strengthen our instincts, we come to question more things we had not questioned before.
 The examples I’ve given in the stories I’ve told above are obvious examples of potential instinct violation.

-But honestly, “racism, extreme materialism, and militarism” (to name Dr. Martin Luther King, Jr.’s “giant triplets”) are every bit as instinct-violating to us as human mammals evolved to treat each other in sensible mammalian ways.
-We just don’t talk about them as often.
-We may not even see them.
+But honestly, “racism, extreme materialism, and militarism” (to name Dr. Martin Luther King, Jr.’s “giant triplets”) are every bit instinct-violating to us as human mammals who have evolved to treat each other in sensible, mammalian ways.
+We just don’t talk about these violations as often.
+We may not even see them as such.

 But those too are instincts I seek to recultivate.